Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 User Interface & Ease of Use

-Both platforms use drag-and-drop editors, but they feel very different to use.
-Mailchimp has added so many features over the years that navigating between them can feel like wandering a cluttered warehouse — everything's there, but finding it takes time.
-Moosend's UI is cleaner and more focused, which most beginners will genuinely appreciate.
-Less "where is that setting again?" energy.
+Both platforms use drag-and-drop editors, but they feel pretty different in practice.
+Mailchimp has layered on so many features over the years that navigating between them can feel like exploring a warehouse — everything's there, but finding it takes time.
+Moosend's interface is cleaner and more focused, which most beginners will actually appreciate.
+Less fumbling around trying to find where that one setting went.

 Winner: Moosend (marginally)